 and the numbers will be picked with replacement, i.e., duplicates

 are allowed.
-The optional base
+The optional base parameter is used to

 indicate that the client wishes the numbers to be returned in